estivate/ldtk_rust/README.md

 * Embed the JSON conversion in your game (removing any dependencies) by following the instructions below and reviewing the `lib.rs` file.

-## Using With Older or Newer Version of LDtk
+## Adding new LDtk JSON schema version

 LDtk includes a [JSON schema](https://github.com/deepnight/ldtk/blob/master/docs/JSON_SCHEMA.json) that can be used to auto-generate RUST code to unmarshal the JSON.

-To use this library with an older (or newer) version of the LDtk Schema:

 1. Clone this project
 2. Check the [/src](https://github.com/estivate/ldtk_rust/tree/master/src)